martinberlin/cale-idf/README.md

     };

 Feel free to play with Espressif IDF SPI settings if you know what you are doing ;)

+## Multi-SPI displays

+A new breed of supported displays is coming being the first the [Wave12I48 12.48" b/w epaper from Waveshare](https://github.com/martinberlin/cale-idf/wiki/Model-wave12i48.h).
+This is the first component that support this multi epaper displays abstracting their complexity so you can treat it as a normal 1304x984 single display and use all the Adafruit GFX methods and fonts to render graphics over it.

 ## Watchdogs feeding for large buffers